spurll/spellbook/examples/record.md

 * 8 pounds antimony
 * joy of squirrel
 * 3 kennings leaf of jasmine
-* prisine laughter of chimera
+* pristine laughter of chimera
 * 1 dram carbon, washed
 * ¾ lot leaf of oak